xtuml/bridgepoint/doc-bridgepoint/notes/9571_oal_xtext_editor/9571_oal_xtext_editor_option2_ant.md

 signature.
 All results will show in the search view as they do with JDT.
 Those entries already allow traversal to the model element where expected.

+5.5 Verifier

+Any path that is taken must consider the ability to single step using verifier.
+Since OAL instances are still parsed by the OAL parser from the `Action_Semantics` string, no extra work must be done to provide line and column information to verifier.
+The `org.xtuml.debug.ui` plugin handles source location and will not care what the underlying editor is.
+Since the parser will continue to populate the model data debugging shall continue to work.

+5.6 Find declaration and find references

+To satisfy the requirements, a mechanism must be introduced to locate declarations and references of model elements.

+5.6.1 Find declaration

+For the find declaration functionality, a new CME would have to be introduced in the OAL editor when an identifier is selected.
+A mapper would need to be implemented which could map a model element reference identifier to its referenced model element.
+We have already created such a mapper for MASL which was used with problem markers in the snippet editor.
+We would need to extend this mechanism to work for OAL.
+Once the reference is mapped to the declared model element, `handleOpen` can be invoked to reveal the element in the proper view.

 ### 6. Work Required

-6.1 Editor
+6.1 Editor (B1, AE1, AE2, AE5, AE6, AE7)

 6.1.1 An Xtext grammar must be produced which can parse OAL activities.
 6.1.2 The existing code in this area must be extended and tested.
-6.2.3 A snippet editor for OAL must be introduced to edit the `Action_Semantics` string of activity instances.
+6.1.3 A snippet editor for OAL must be introduced to edit the `Action_Semantics` string of activity instances.
+6.1.4 Code must be introduced to link problem markers to the snippet editor.

-6.2 Meta-model interface (exporter option; see section 5.2.3)
+6.2 Meta-model interface (exporter option; see section 5.2.1) (AE3)

 6.2.1 The xtUML to MASL exporter must be extended to export generic xtUML models
 6.2.2 A textual xtUML format must be defined and discussed with the larger